 When Taneasha Muonio joined People’s Center Clinics & Services as its Substance Abuse Program Manager in May 2018, she came with a wealth of practical knowledge and experience.
 Just a few weeks before being hired, she completed an internship at People’s Center in case management and earned a bachelor’s degree from Augsburg University with a double major in biology and psychology.
 However, her passion for equity, empathy and patient care have been with her for years.

 In her new role, Taneasha works with about 150 patients dealing with substance abuse.
 She closely coordinates her work with doctors in order to integrate patients’ medical and behavioral health care.
-Her professional philosophy echoes People’s Center’s: Meet people where they’re at.
+Her professional philosophy echoes People’s Center’s: Meet people where they are at.
 “I want people to know that my actions line up with my words,” she adds.
-“I will do my best for you as long as you’re willing to walk in the door and make the appointment.”

 As Taneasha explains, “Obviously we want our patients to all stop using opioids and other substances, but I strive to take a realistic approach in terms of harm reduction.”
 This often means being creative in recommending solutions.
 She connects patients with alternative treatment options such as yoga, meditation, and therapeutic conversations.